 Go For A Walk At Pantai Temasya Tanjung Batu

-I recommend a walk here at night.
+I recommend a walk here in the evening.
 It’s a nice spot to watch the sunset.
-There’s also a kids’ playground nearby too.
+There’s also a kids’ playground nearby.
 Note swimming is not recommended here.

 This is another nice spot in Bintulu to appreciate nature.